Redocly/developer-portal-starter/developer-portal/woocommerce-migrate-plugin-directory.md

 ![Deactivate Fast Checkout plugin](images/woocommerce/deactivate-fast-checkout-plugin.png)

 ### Delete Fast Checkout
 Now that the plugin is deactivated, it's time to delete the plugin.
 Remember, your plugin settings will remain intact as those are stored in your database, not the plugin code itself.
-You can either click delete near the title, or follow the same checkbox method as previously, but choosing Delete this time.
+You can either click delete near the title, or follow the same checkbox method as previously, choosing Delete.

 ![Delete Fast Checkout plugin](images/woocommerce/delete-fast-checkout-plugin.png)